mikashigi/restream-tools/README.md

  * `commentator.html`

-    A simple screen that shows GDQ original stream with Japanese restreaming chat for commentators.
+    A simple screen that shows RPGLimitBreak original stream with Japanese restreaming chat for commentators.
     This exists in `gh-pages` branch, not `master` branch.
-    You can use it here at <https://niw.github.io/restream-tools/commentator.html>.
+    You can use it here at <https://mikashigi.github.io/restream-tools/commentator.html>.